“I shouldn’t have hired all those people.”

 Take a moment and really surface what they are.
 The reason you want to do this is because your thoughts are causing you to either feel determined or defeated.
-Most important of all, thoughts that you think on repeat can become beliefs and once that happens you start looking at the world through the lens of those beliefs.
-You want to make sure they are ones that serve you.
+Most important of all, thoughts that you think on repeat become beliefs and we all look at the world through the lens of our beliefs.
+We see what we look for.
+Let’s choose thoughts and beliefs that serve us.

-When you spend time thinking about what you’ve already lost or what you might lose soon, you will feel frustrated.
-If your mind endlessly recycles the question, “How long will it be like this?” you will feel anxious.
+When you spend time thinking about what you’ve already lost or what you might lose soon, you’ll feel frustrated.
+If your mind endlessly recycles the question, “How long will it be like this?” you’ll feel anxious.
 This is normal.
 Those kinds of thoughts always lead to those kinds of feelings.
 The problem is these thoughts hold you back and will not lead to the results you want.

 You want to be willing to make hard decisions, to take the actions that a leader takes, to move your business forward.
 In order to have those feelings, you want to manage your mind and choose your thoughts on purpose.
 Thoughts like, “I can do this.
 I’ve done lots of hard things.
 I will be stronger after this.
 What can I learn?
 How can I add value now?
-How can we pivot?”
+How can we add more value?”
 Fill your mind with these types of thoughts and questions.